Blue-Beaker/backpack-display-mod/README.md

 // IIngredient to match items to add the tooltip, function to return an array of items from a given itemstack BackpackDisplay.addBackDisplay( IIngredient, (IItemStack) -> IItemStack[] );
 ```
-Example: show a crafting table and the crafting result for every wood log in `<ore:logWood>`
+Example for MC1.12.2: show a crafting table and the crafting result for every wood log in `<ore:logWood>`
 ```
 #sideonly client
 import mods.backpackdisplay.BackpackDisplay;